 - Receiving Social Security Disability Insurance, OR

 - Receiving Supplemental Security Income

 If the veteran meets these two requirements, the next step is for the veteran or their surviving spouse to pass the yearly family income and net worth standard.
-These guidelines are established each year by Congress.
+These income and asset guidelines are established each year by Congress.

 Award Amounts & Cost Benefits for Veterans and Spouses